idealparable/BibleQ/BibleIsAntiSlavery.md

 They have ready "if it takes that long to reply I must be right", on the moral high horse.

+### It Wouldn't Be A Skeptic Without Dunning-Kruger

 Let's look at the whole sentence and the next to see yet another rather idiotic problem, likely also designed to set up the same "long reply bad" trap-defense against showing why it unravels.